adrielGGmotion/Chevstrap/README.md

 3. Once installed, open Chevstrap and begin using it.

 ## Requirement
-- A Clone App (make sure it's trusted)
+- A Virtual app (make sure it's trusted)
 - A Roblox installed
 - Android version 9 or higher